arman-man/Workout-Tracker/README.md

 # Workout-Tracker
 Developed a web application for recording workout data.

-Implemented a responsive user interface using React.js, HTML, and CSS, and developed a RESTful API with Node.js and Express.js, backed by MongoDB.
+Implemented a RESTful API with Node.js and Express.js, backed by MongoDB, and created a responsive user interface using React.js, HTML, and CSS.

 ## Installation & Running
 ```npm install``` in the root directory of the Front-End and Back-End folders.